Jipsachelora/Datascience_miniproject_techolas/README.md

-miniproject_2_techolas.py - This contains code fot our Machine Learning model to predict . app.py - This contains Flask APIs that receives nanomaterial details through GUI or API calls, computes the precited value based on our model and returns it. index.html - HTML template to allow user to enter details and displays the prediction.
+miniproject_2_techolas.py - This contains code fot our Machine Learning model to predict . app.py - This contains Flask APIs that receives nanomaterial details through GUI or API calls, computes the precited value based on our model and returns it. template- HTML template to allow user to enter details and displays the prediction.